python/cpython/Doc/library/exceptions.rst

 .. exception:: IndexError

    Raised when a sequence subscript is out of range.
-(Slice indices are silently truncated to fall in the allowed range; if an index is not a plain integer, :exc:`TypeError` is raised.)
+(Slice indices are silently truncated to fall in the allowed range; if an index is not an integer, :exc:`TypeError` is raised.)

    ..
 XXX xref to sequences